dsebao/fllat/README.md

 Fllat is *extremely* flexibile.
 Perhaps too much so; it will `json_encode` any data you give it and store it, regardless of what format it's in.
 This ***will*** cause some errors when retrieving data, so be careful!

-**Now you're ready to go!
-For a guide to all of the functions (like everything else, still under development), use [this wiki page](https://github.com/alfredxing/fllat/wiki/Functions).**

 ## Contributing